jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/image-formation.md

 \end{split}$$

 ## Aberrations and minimum resolution
-We cannot simply increase the convergence angle without penalty.
+We cannot simply increase the #convergence-angle without penalty.
 High $\alpha_{f}$ values introduce greater degrees of [aberrations](aberrations.md).
 At an optimized $\alpha_{f}$, the probe size is $d_{min} = KC_{s}^{\frac{1}{4}}(\frac{i_{p}}{\beta} + \lambda^{2})^{\frac{3}{8}}$.
 $K$ is a constant $\sim 1$, $C_{s}$ is the #spherical-aberrations coefficient, and $\lambda$ is the wavelength.